ethan-nappi/TTRPGNotes/Vitae World Notes/World Of Vitae DM Notes/World Notes/Life/Races/Noxmares.md

+Beings that reside on the Astral plane.
 Their essence and origins are much like the khalastar, but have lost the ability to produce their own energy and must rely on a host for their energy.